sarcophagus-org/sarcophagus-v2-contracts/README.md

 ```

 ## Updating
-Increment the `version` at the top of package.json
+Update the `version` at the top of package.json.
+Increment the third number (PATCH version) for bugfixes, the second number (MINOR version) for backwards compatible functionality additions, and the first number (MAJOR version) for breaking API changes.
 ```shell
 npm i
 npm run prepublish